SatCom-TELMA/MA-DRL_Routing_Simulator/README.md

 ### Data propagation
 The transmission of data blocks is handled through simpy process functions which monitor transmission queues.
 Each gateway (which are connected to a satellite) has one FIFO transmit queue where generated data blocks are placed in.
 Each satellite has one FIFO transmission queue for each satellite link (usually 4, 2 inter plane satellite links and 2 intra plane links).
 A data block is transmitted by starting a reception process on the receiver.
 This process waits out the propagation time and determines which transmission queue the block should be in based on the next step in the path of the data block.
 For the RL version of the simulator, the next step of the path is determined in this process before the block is placed in a queue.
 ### Constellation movement
 The constellation movement is handled in discrete time steps.
 The constellation is assumed stationary for some amount of time (this time delta can be set in the simulator through the "movementTime" variable in the "main()" function) after which the constellation is moved according to the time delta.
 In the current setup of the simulation, neither the RL and non-RL versions move the constellation.
 The current simulation time of 1 second is not considered long enough to warrant movement of the constellation.
-Furthermore, in the RL-version, one of the required methods in the constellation movement process ("updateSatelliteProcessesRL()") is not working correctly and should be looked at before considering constellation movement with either Q-Learning or Deep Q-Learning.
+Furthermore, in the RL-version, one of the required methods in the constellation movement process ("updateSatelliteProcessesRL()") may not work correctly, please report any issue you might have.

 ## Installation